lorae/multifamily-households/README.md

 For experienced users who just want to get the project running right away.
 If you have trouble following these steps, please follow the **Detailed Start** guide below.

-1. Navigate to the directory where you want the repo
+1. Navigate to the directory where you want the project to be saved and clone both required repos side by side

     ```bash
     cd your/path/to/parent/directory
     ```

-2. Clone both required repos side by side

     ```bash
     git clone https://github.com/lorae/households-over-the-years households-over-the-years
     git clone https://github.com/lorae/demographr demographr
     ```

-3. Enter the main project
+2. Enter the main project

     ```bash
     cd households-over-the-years
     ```

-4. Copy the environment file and edit it with your own [IPUMS API key](https://account.ipums.org/api_keys)
+3. Copy the environment file and edit it with your own [IPUMS API key](https://account.ipums.org/api_keys)

     ```bash
     cp example.Renviron .Renviron